Updated: 8/7/2022 – A work in progress

 A continuous 132′ wire will often require an intermediate tree(s) to keep the sag minimized.
 Sag may cause SWR excursions in the wind; can your transmitter keep up?
 Throwing an additional weighted messenger line through a mid-span tree can be difficult and frustrating.
 Often a 2-man job.

-As with all antennas, the EFHW is a compromise – and further compromised at installation by available real estate and supports geometry in the real world.
-It is not particularly efficient at either short or long ranges.
+As with all antennas, the EFHW is a compromise.
+They can be further compromised at installation by available real estate and supports geometry while trying to favor a particular path.
+They are not particularly efficient at either short or long ranges.
 But they will produce contacts as any wire antenna of similar length and height will.